Founded 1908 · NYSE: GM · CIK 1467858 · Inc. Delaware (post-2009 New GM)

 Deputy Commissioner and Chief Operating Officer, NBA

-Independent Director.
-Deputy Commissioner and Chief Operating Officer of the National Basketball Association since 2014.
-Brings global-consumer-brand, media-rights, and international-business-development expertise.
+Independent Director (serves on Audit and Governance).
+Deputy Commissioner and Chief Operating Officer of the National Basketball Association since 2014 (joined the NBA in 1999).
+Joined the GM board in 2021.
+Brings labor-relations, global-consumer-brand, media-rights, and international-business-development expertise.
 Holds an undergraduate degree from Cornell University and an MBA from Harvard Business School.

 Jan E. Tighe